 Cooking without a thermometer is almost the same.
 You are cooking, but got no idea how fast.

-- higher temperature means a shorter cooking time of maybe even under-cooked food.
+- higher temperature means a shorter cooking time or maybe even under-cooked food.

 - A lower temperature means that you have to cook longer and the meat might dry out.

-Those thermometers are most of time not the best quality and most of the time also not placed on the right place.
-So, I consider them not be the best grill thermometer.
+Those thermometers are most of the time, not the best quality and most of the time also not placed on the right place.
+So, I consider them not to be the best grill thermometer.

 We will review the following digital thermometers and you can click on the links.

 Where do we need a thermometer on the grill

 When we are grilling or smoking there are two temperatures we should monitor.